drug007/nanogui/README.md

 # What is it? [![.github/workflows/main.yml](https://github.com/drug007/nanogui/actions/workflows/main.yml/badge.svg)](https://github.com/drug007/nanogui/actions/workflows/main.yml)

+### Disclaimer

+Release 1.0.0 is a regular release and is not a major one.
+The only reason to make this release was transition to [dsemver](https://github.com/symmetryinvestments/dsemver).
+It means that versions like 0.x.x are not possible so this release was numbered 1.0.0.
+The release contains experimental widgets List and TreeView but they are under development, also arsd backed has been dropped.

 D port of [nanogui](https://github.com/wjakob/nanogui)

 The port is incomplete - not all widgets are ported, but all ported widgets are fully usable.